About Us

 MOHAMED KHELIFI

-Mohamed Khelifi, (Hammadi Khlifi) is a law graduate and writer from Tunisia.
-He holds a degree from Penn State University and Carthage University.
+Mohamed Khelifi, (Hammadi Khlifi) is a Senior Attorney at the New York State Division on Human Rights.
+He holds a degree from Penn State University and Carthage University in Tunisia.
 He worked in several human rights organizations in Tunisia and New York such as the World Federalist Movement/Institute for Global Policy, the World Organization Against Torture and I Watch Organization/Transparency International.
 Mohamed has published two novels: Escape in 2016 that was awarded the Rambourg Foundation Award for Art and Culture, Dhawat National Students Bureau Award, and Prose Not For Publication in 2019.
 Mohamed’s work has also appeared in several journals around the world, including DAWN in D.C, Ultra Sawt in Doha, and Akhbaroukom in Beirut.
 Mohamed also participated in several social movements against corruption and impunity in the Tunisian government such as “I Will Not Forgive” and “Free Writers.”

 JESSICA ROFÉ